 Not only is business Mandarin spoken in China, but it’s also spoken in Singapore and Taiwan.
-Chinese speaking people are living all across the world and if you’re a professional, it’s more than likely that one of your clients, suppliers or colleagues will speak Mandarin.
+Chinese-speaking people live worldwide, and if you’re a professional, it’s more than likely that one of your clients, suppliers, or colleagues will speak Mandarin.

-At Keats School, we offer business Mandarin courses to help you master this incredible language that is spoken across the world.
+At Keats School, we offer business Mandarin courses to help you master this incredible language spoken across the world.

 We know you won’t take it personally when we say that there is always room for growth.
 While you are a mature, working adult, everyone can grow through education, no matter age or career direction.

 A survey by Smart Study found that 95% of people who took part in their study admitted that studying abroad served as a catalyst for increased maturity.

 An emotionally mature person always wants to add value to themselves and others around them.
 This happens through learning and developmental activities, like learning Mandarin in China.
 Remember, you’re emotionally mature when you take responsibility for your own happiness, career, and future.